verrazzano/docs/content/en/docs/access/_index.md

 1. Specify the new password and confirm.
 1. Specify whether the new password is a temporary password.
 A temporary password must be reset on next login.
 1. Click `Reset Password`.
-1. Confirm the password reset by clicking `Reset password` in the confirmation dialog.
+1. Save and confirm the password reset by clicking `Reset password` in the confirmation dialog.

 **Update the Verrazzano secret**

 Get the base64 encoding for your new password.

-`$ echo -n 'MyNewPwd' | base64`
+`$ echo -n '<new password of verrazzano user>' | base64`

-Update the password in the secret.
+Update the password in the secret to replace the existing password value with the new base64 encoded value.

-`$ kubectl edit secret verrazzano -n verrazzano-system`
+`$ kubectl patch secret verrazzano -n verrazzano-system -p '{"data": {"password": "<base64 password of verrazzano user>"}}'`

+## Change the Keycloak administrator password

+To change the Keycloak administrator password, first change the user password in Keycloak and then update the Keycloak secret.

+**Change the administrator user in Keycloak**

+1. Navigate to the Keycloak admin console.

+   a.
+Obtain the Keycloak admin console URL, as described [here](#get-the-consoles-urls).

+   b.
+Obtain the Keycloak admin console credentials, as described [here](#the-keycloak-admin-console).

+1. In the left pane, select the `master` realm from the drop-down menu.
+1. In the left pane, under `Manage`, select `Users`.
+1. In the `Users` pane, select the `keycloakadmin` user.
+1. At the top, select the `Credentials` tab.
+1. Click `Reset password`.
+1. Specify the new password and confirm.
+1. Specify whether the new password is a temporary password.
+A temporary password must be reset on next login.
+1. Save and confirm the password reset by clicking `Reset password` in the confirmation dialog.

+**Update the Keycloak secret**

+Get the base64 encoding for your new password.

+`$ echo -n '<new password for keycloakadmin user>' | base64`

-Replace the existing password value with the new base64 encoded value.
+Update the password in the secret to replace the existing password value with the new base64 encoded value.

+`$ kubectl patch secret keycloak-http -n keycloak -p '{"data": {"password": "<base64 password of keycloakadmin user>"}}''`